striblab/strib-svelte-vite-template/README.md

 brew install jq
 ```

 To deploy to staging, run `npm run deploy-staging`.
 For production, run `npm run deploy-production`.
-This will upload to a typical path using your project's name, which is read from `package.json`.
+This will upload to a typical path using your project's name, which is read from the root directory of your project (where `package.json` is located).